Welcome to Macdonald Communications!

 - Include captions for your photos, with a link to more information.

 - If there are people in the photos, have them sign a McGill photo-video release form.

 What do I do if I have a great news story to tell?

 May I use the Macdonald crest in my publication or poster?

 The Macdonald crest is reserved for alumni relations purposes.
-Permission for the use of the crest must be authorized by the Director of the Macdonald Development and Alumni Relations Office.
+Permission for the use of the crest must be authorized by the Director of the Macdonald University Advancement Office.